-Procedures for the Conferral of Doctoral Degree in the Graduate School of Asia Pacific Studies
+Procedures for the Conferral of Doctoral Degrees in the Graduate School of Asia Pacific Studies

-All students should carefully read the procedures related to the Conferral of Doctoral Degree in Graduate School of Asia Pacific Studies outlining the examination standards, requirements and procedures in details (p.
+All students should carefully read the procedures related to the Conferral of Doctoral Degrees in the Graduate School of Asia Pacific Studies outlining the examination standards, requirements and procedures in details (p.
 35-64).
 This information is summarized in the flow chart on the following page.